 I really didn’t think I was going to win the show; I only took four outfits to wear, as I was sure I wouldn’t get anywhere!
-It’d be good while it lasted but soon the competition got lesser and lesser, and I was going to bed early and waking up early to try and stay as long as I could!
+It’d be good while it lasted, but soon the competition got less and less, and I was going to bed early and waking up early to try and stay as long as I could!

-I’m almost dreading any attention, or even things like getting a Manager, because I don’t want to be a Social Media Influencer.
+I’m almost dreading any attention, or even things like getting a manager, because I don’t want to be a social media influencer.
 I think Dolly and Craig get recognised quite a lot, but luckily, I’ve avoided that so far!
-It’s not about trying to blend in anymore, for me it’s about trying to stand out.
+It’s not about trying to blend in anymore; it’s about trying to stand out.

 I don’t really want to pander to what people want, but I’m so constant with my work, I really don’t feel like the future is going to be a problem.
 I’ll be producing my work anyway, regardless of Glow Up, but I guess do need to figure out what’s next!